-- – I was getting stuff ready to take out the garbage and decided right then and there that I’d go for a run.
+- I was hasty – I was getting stuff ready to take out the garbage and decided right then and there that I’d go for a run.
 I didn’t change.
-I did minimal stretching.
-I didn’t have any sort of mental prep time.
+Nor did I stretch.
+And, I didn’t have any sort of mental prep time.
 It was literally less than five minutes between the time I decided to go and when I was off.
-It just didn’t work.
+The whole thing was destined to fail.

 - It was cold – When I’m inside, it’s a controlled temp, probably around 70 degrees.
 This works.
 It was probably only about 40-45 degrees out.
 My body just wasn’t ready for that.

 - I had a cold – I’ve been battling a small chest cold.
-Near the end of the day, I start coughing a little more and then a little more than that.
-Trying to run while breathing in the cold air at a rapid rate sent my cough to overdrive.
+Trying to run while congested in cold weather was an awful idea.